y-scope/spider/claude/task-exec-prototyping/design-doc.md

 Key points:
 - `serialize_task_inputs()` is called in the **storage layer**, not the executor.
+- `TaskContext` is constructed and msgpack-serialized by the **execution manager**.
+It is passed as a separate byte stream alongside the input wire bytes.
-- The execution manager and task executor treat both input and output bytes as opaque -- no deserialization, pure passthrough.
+- The task executor treats all three byte streams (ctx, inputs, outputs) as opaque passthrough.
 - `deserialize_task_inputs()` is called in the **TDL package** (cdylib) only.
 - Output bytes flow back opaquely to the **storage layer**, which deserializes the wire frame into `Vec<Vec<u8>>` (each element is one msgpack-encoded tuple output value).